kokkos/kokkos-core-wiki/docs/source/developer-guides/prs-and-reviews.rst

 Internal Implementation
 -----------------------

-- Format proposed code using clang utility, "clang-format -i," to be consistent with the Kokkos code base
+- Format proposed code using clang utility, "clang-format -i," for consistency with the Kokkos code base
 - is there unnecessary code duplication
   - in particular: is code that can be shared across backends shared?
 - did it go in the right sub-part of Kokkos (core, algorithms, containers etc.)